-There are several dependent Associations under the Royal Office.
+There are three dependent Associations under the Abbey-Principality’s governance:

 The International College of Arms of the Noblesse